 How does the Charter affect the religious orders of men?

 The Conference of Major Superiors of Men participates in the implementation of the Charter in each religious order.
 The Charter requires that bishops consult with the superiors of religious orders in their dioceses.

 I am a parish priest.
 I am afraid I will be accused of abuse if I hug or even talk to a child.
 How is this helping me do my job?

-Our innocent clergy seem to be taking the brunt of the crisis.
 The solution to preventing child sexual abuse is educating caring, committed adults.
 Training does not say adults cannot hug or be around children.
 It asks that our behavior be distinctly different from that of offenders, and that we know the warning signs of abuse.
 Being with children is not an indicator of child abuse.
 Be sure to check your diocesan code of conduct for more information and guidance.

 What does the Charter for the Protection of Children and Young People require parishes to do?